OrfeasLitos/advising-sessions/log.md

 ### Payment Networks

 Following the previous meeting, me and Prof. Kiayias had a 15' discussion on the progress of F_PayNet.
-In particular, we decided that the handling of the ``pay'' message is now done correctly.
-On the other hand, the handling of the ``close'' message has to be improved.
+In particular, we decided that the handling of the "pay" message is now done correctly.
+On the other hand, the handling of the "close" message has to be improved.
 In particular, the true mechanics of parties being able to close to an old channel state, whilst other parties are given the chance to broadcast a newer state within a predefined time frame (as read from G_Clock) should be explicitly described.
 The time